augu0093/KaggleCompetition-TitanicMachineLearningFromDisaster/README.md

-# SciKit-Learn classification and Bayesian Optimization
+# SciKit-Learn classification models and Optimization methods
 By August Semrau Andersen.

-This project is an entry in to the Kaggle competition 'Titanic: Machine Learning from Disaster'.
+This project is an entry into the Kaggle competition 'Titanic: Machine Learning from Disaster'.
-The goal of the competition is to predict which passengers of the Titanic survived the infamous disaster.
+The goal of the competition is a binary classification task of predicting which passengers of the Titanic survived the infamous disaster.

 The intent with the project is to display proficiency in using the SciKit-Learn package for a classification task.
 Further ability in tuning of models using Bayesian Optimization is also displayed.